macho-catt/100-days-of-code/log.md

 **Thoughts:** I worked on the clock project, and got a coundown timer that works.
 However, when you hit pause it takes a full second before it takes it, so the app renders one more time and decrements the timer by 1 (instead of pausing immediately on click).
 I couldn't figure out a way to fix that so I went back to the drawing board and started reading about different ways of implementing a solution.
 The solutions I found online made sense, but mostly featured manipulating the Date object (which was complicated in it's own right) so I had to take a step back.
 I might need to revisit this tomorrow when I have more time so I can read and understand different solutions (instead of copy + pasting and not retaining).

+### Day 13: June 6, 2021
+#####

+**Today's Progress**: Finished 25+5 clock project

+**Thoughts:** I decided to take the day off yesterday because I had a long day at work and I celebrated my girlfriend's birthday.
+I also wanted to take a break from the project because I was stuck on it and couldn't make any progress.
+I revisited it today and instead of working on the countdown timer first, I worked on the other components.
+Afterwards, I realized that I don't have to use the date object nor do I have to separate the minutes and seconds states from each other.
+Instead, I can use the seconds state on its own and just derive both the minutes and seconds from it.
+I was able to work through the project easily after realizing that fact.
+I guess taking the day off helped reset my thinking.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**